RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Audio/PlayMusic/README.md

 ## Parameters

 - `trackID`
-The trackList slot the music is loaded in
+The trackList slot the music is loaded in.

 ## Return Value
 None.